Skip to content

 The C-Factor: Why Groups Outperform Their Best Member

 Research on collective intelligence reveals a finding that upends decades of management theory: groups with high social sensitivity consistently outperform groups stacked with high-IQ individuals.
 The factor that predicts group performance is not the intelligence of the members — it is the quality of their interaction.
-We call this the c-factor, and it changes how we think about building teams, organizations, and societies.
+We call this the c-factor.
+In 2024, MIT's Center for Collective Intelligence published a meta-analysis that adds a sharp new constraint: when one of the 'members' is an AI, the math changes.

 The Wrong Assumption